Trent-Fellbootman/athena/atk/api_integration/design_api.md

 is notified of the status of the API call, such as setting up the communication channel.

+## Request Handling Walkthrough

+When a process (the caller) sends a request to the API server, the API server does the following:

+1. Add the request to the request processing queue.
+It is possible that the caller would `await` on the API server's `handleMessage` method; the `handleMessage` of the API server returns as soon as the request is added to the processing queue (to avoid deadlocks).
+2. Process the request.
+This includes:
+   1. Parse the request message.
+   2. Make the pre-report API call (the portion of the API call that does not tamper with the caller and can thus happen before notifying the caller).
+   3. Report the status of the API call to the caller and wait until the caller receives the message.
+   4. Make the post-report API call (the portion of the API call that can only happen after notifying the caller).

 ## Interactive / Manageable API Calls

 ### Interactive API Calls